What Is Use Tax?

 Ideally, over the course of the year, you should keep good records of taxable purchases on which sales tax was not charged to you by the seller.
 We know most people don’t do this.
 If you have not kept records of your taxable purchases, Vermont law allows you to estimate use tax based on your adjusted gross income (AGI).
 We provide a chart to estimate use tax based on your AGI.
+We provide a chart in the IN-111 Instructions to estimate use tax based on your AGI.
 For each item over $1,000, however, you must calculate the exact use tax.

 How do I calculate use tax?